Penguins and Real Estate Investing

 In order to ride in the zodiacs – which you need to do to participate in any shore excursions – you are required to have waterproof jackets and trousers.
 The expedition team will not let you onboard without them, and do not provide them, so don’t forget to bring them with you (or have them rented before you arrive in Ushuaia)!

 While Antarctica is a unique environment, the general packing advice is similar to other cold regions – take warm clothing that you can easily add or remove in layers.
-Similar to packing for a ski trip, you should consider thermal underwear, warm socks, fleece, gloves, neck gator, hat, etc..
-Since you may get wet, consider bringing duplicate items – for example, multiple pairs of gloves.
+Similar to packing for a ski trip, you should consider thermal underwear, warm socks, fleece, gloves, neck gaiter, hat, etc. Since you may get wet, consider bringing duplicate items – for example, multiple pairs of gloves.
 All outer layers should be both waterproof and windproof for maximum comfort.

 If you do not own appropriate expedition wear, you can rent it in Ushuaia for an additional cost.
-We recommend using New Headings as they work with OceanWide.
+We recommend using New Headings as they work with Oceanwide.
 Information about how to connect with them will be provided once your final booking has been confirmed.

-Beyond clothes, we recommend bringing:
+Beyond warm clothes, we recommend bringing:

 - Sunglasses